Recruiting Strategy

 Q: Can anti-cheat software detect Audio AI?

-Most standard proctoring software cannot detect Audio AI because it runs on the system audio level or external devices.
-However, advanced platforms like EvoHire use behavioral analysis to flag the specific latency and audio patterns associated with this type of cheating.
+Most standard proctoring software cannot detect Audio AI because it runs at the system audio level or through external earpieces.
+Advanced platforms like EvoHire use behavioural analysis to flag the specific latency, cadence, and lexical patterns associated with audio-assisted answers.

 Q: Is it legal to record interviews to check for cheating?

 Yes, provided you obtain consent.
-Most modern interviewing platforms include consent forms where candidates agree to be recorded for review purposes.
+Most modern interviewing platforms include consent screens where candidates agree to be recorded for review.
+We are not lawyers, so for jurisdiction-specific guidance, talk to your employment counsel.

 Nitish Kasturia